edlz/Weather-Chatbot/README.md

 2. When asking for weather data, locations need to be 1 word with no spaces in between.
 Consider hyphens or removing the space between the words.

     ### Input Handling

     - The chatbot makes the assumption that the unknown category is a location.
-It is

-    implemented this way because the weatherstack api allows misspellings in its query so it will be easier to make queries this way.
-The grammar rule and lexicon entry below is used to parse unknown location names
+It is implemented this way because the weatherstack api allows misspellings in its query so it will be easier to make queries this way.

 ## Example Inputs